fromTheRock/AwsDs3/README.md

 This Project is a simpe Command Line Application that check unfinished Multi-part AWS Uploads.

+The program works but it isn't finished because it did not happen any more to have unfinished Multi-pert Uploads.

 ## Getting Started

 Compile the project with the command: